-In a recent tech talk, Gautham Jayasankar, Co-founder and CEO of Polkadex, delved into the nuanced topic of client-side and off-chain workers within the Substrate framework, using Polkadex’s journey as a case study.
+In a recent tech talk at Polkadot Sub0 2024 in Bangkok, Asia, Gautham Jayasankar, Co-founder and CEO of Polkadex, delved into the nuanced topic of client-side and off-chain workers within the Substrate framework, using Polkadex’s journey as a case study.
 This presentation offered deep insights into the challenges and solutions associated with integrating long-running, computationally intensive tasks in a blockchain environment, particularly within the Polkadex ecosystem.

 Understanding the Challenge of Polkadex